TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ```

 - Along with Matlab you need the following Matlab Toolboxes for unrestricted functionality:
-**Note:**
-Some of those Matlab toolboxes are required for fieldtrip, the open ephys analysis tool or some other Github repositories used and are therefore not necessary in every circumstance.
-Additionally, only portions of the respective tools and repositories are used, which might make some Matlab toolboxes unnecessary.

 > ### **Overview of required Matlab toolboxes**